labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

 The mission of PLEX is to make tools more accessible and reusable.
 At the moment, it can be hard to combine tools into chains of tools (for example: to take the output of Colabfold, and use it as the input of Equibind).

 What we need are **standards** for tool configs, so that tools can be easily combined together.
-This is why, within PLEX, every tool needs “sticky ends” i.e. defined inputs and outputs.
+This is why, within PLEX, every tool needs “sticky ends” i.e. defined inputs and outputs that match.
 This allows others to combine tools into new chains for their projects, like lego blocks.

 This property is often referred to as **composability.**